Retrodad0001/EasyDbMigrator/README.md

 # The Latest news

 ## working on milestone: 1.3.0 (next release)
+- [busy] Can customize the script sequence pattern so i can use it with my current scripts (https://github.com/Retrodad0001/EasyDbMigrator/issues/24)
-- support for .net 6 LTS (https://github.com/Retrodad0001/EasyDbMigrator/issues/8)
+- [busy] support for .net 6 LTS (https://github.com/Retrodad0001/EasyDbMigrator/issues/8)
-- can manual run SQL migrations with command line runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/17)
+- [busy] can manual run SQL migrations with command line runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/17)
-- can manual run PostgreSQL migrations with command line runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/20)
+- [busy] can manual run PostgreSQL migrations with command line runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/20)

 ## 1.2.0 (the latest release):
 - speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)